BitModern/test-quality-doc/docs/integrating_with_Mocha.md

 To achieve this with Mocha, follow these steps:

-- Start by installing a JUnit reporter for Mocha, such as `mocha-junit-reporter`.
+- Start by installing a JUnit reporter for Mocha, such as [mocha-junit-reporter](https://github.com/michaelleeallen/mocha-junit-reporter).

 - Then, choose one of the following options (command line or the config file) to specify a custom reporter: